 The district ensures that each student has a device.
 Technology will be used as an instructional support, but not as the primary delivery of instruction.

-Will STAAR/EOC be administered in 2021-2022?
+Will STAAR/EOC be administered in 2022-2023?

 Yes.
-The Texas Education Agency (TEA) has indicated that STAAR testing will still occur during the 2021-2022 school year, in compliance with state and federal legislation
+The Texas Education Agency (TEA) has indicated that STAAR testing will still occur, in compliance with state and federal legislation.